 However, other cannabinoids may be involved as well:

 The primary cause of CHS is THC found exclusively in marijuana products.

 It’s unclear whether CBD (cannabidiol) can cause CHS too, but early evidence suggests it may contribute to existing CHS symptoms.
 CBD has been shown to enhance the expression of CB1 receptors in the hypothalamus and amplifies the hypothermic effects caused by THC .
 This effect could increase the progression of CHS through the hypothalamus theory highlighted above.

 Additional studies have shown that lower doses of CBD are antiemetic, but higher doses can actually cause vomiting .
 This would support the idea that CBD can cause CHS through the cannabinoid buildup theory mentioned above.

-This means if you’re experiencing CHS, you should avoid taking any and all cannabis products — including non-psychoactive hemp supplements.
+This means if you’re experiencing CHS, you should avoid taking any cannabis products — including non-psychoactive hemp supplements.

 Researchers are still seeking to understand which cannabinoids can cause the condition and which ones can’t.

-There are two forms of THC — delta 9 THC and delta 8 THC, delta 10 THC, delta 7 THC, and more.
+There are various forms of THC — delta 9 THC, delta 8 THC, delta 10 THC, delta 7 THC, and more.

 The most common form, by far, is the delta 9 isomer — which has already been confirmed to be one of the primary causes of CHS.